Contact Our Raptor Emergency Team 24/7 at:

 There is no way to prepare for helping a wild animal in distress.
 Consult the Rocky Mountain Raptor Program before attempting to handle an injured raptor.
-Raptors can cause severe injuries, even when they are hurt and sick.
+Raptors can cause severe injuries to would-be rescuers, even when they are hurt and sick.

-If you have found a potentially injured or orphaned raptor or have a question about a possible rescue situation, please contact RMRP so we may help you determine what to do next.
+If you have a possible rescue situation, please contact RMRP so we may help you determine what to do next.

 Note: Sometimes we receive common nighthawks or songbirds on the ground or injured.
 These are not raptors and we are not licensed to care for them at RMRP.
-Please call your local humane society.
-In Larimer County call Wildkind at 970-226-3648.
-In Weld County call 970-506-9550.
+Use the Animal Help Now website to find a local rehabilitator.